byuistats/DS250-Cannon/content/Slides/p3/d3/_index.md

 #### Project 3 Questions

-Where are you stuck?
+1. Integer Division
+2. Career Batting Average
-What have come up with for Q3?
+3. What have come up with for Q3?
 Metrics?
 Visualizations?

 <br>